webOSArchive/webos-imessage-synergy/notes.md

 ```
 luna-send -n 1 -a com.wosa.imessage.service palm://com.wosa.imessage.service/sync '{}'
 ```

+### ActivityManager
+This webOS service is used to schedule background (low priority) or foreground (high priority) tasks, like syncing from a webservice.
+I was unsuccessful in setting it up per the SDK documentation, but code from EricBlade worked.
+You define the task using JSON, then schedule it with a Palm service call.
+See the serviceEndPoints.js code and comments for details.

 ## Code Samples
 ### Make a chat message without an existing thread